agilecrm/widget-api-html/README.md

 ####I. GLOBAL WIDGET PROPERTIES

-*`widgetName` represents the name of widget which is mentioned while adding widget on the "Add Widget" (`https://<your_domain>.agilecrm.com/#add-widget`) page.
+*`widgetName` represents the name of widget which is mentioned while adding widget on the ***Add Widget*** (`https://<your_domain>.agilecrm.com/#add-widget`) page.

 **a) agile_crm_get_widget(widgetName)**

    This fetches the widget object with the name of `widgetName` in the form of json object.
-Json object contains the name, description, url, logo url, script attached to the widget and all other details related to the widget.
+JSON object contains the name, description, url, logo url, script attached to the widget and all other details related to the widget.

       Syntax:
             agile_crm_get_widget(widgetName)